sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 ---

 ![bg left height:7in](../imgs/elastic_logo.jpg)
-- What is Elasticsearch + Elastic Stack
+- Elasticsearch + Elastic Stack
   - History
   - Use Cases
-- Alternatives
   - How does it work?
-- Clients
   - Core concepts
   - Searching
   - Performance optimization

-## TODO: LEONIE CONTENT
+- Kibana key functions
-- Kibana
+  - Kibana and the Elastic stack
+  - Comparison to competitor(?)